Newly become parents: Important information about the time after birth – bonding, postpartum period & paperwork

 Acknowledgment of paternity

-Custody declaration
+Custody Declaration

 If both parents wish to have joint custody, they must submit a corresponding declaration to the youth welfare office.